 The tool provides important functionality not offered by mainstream building energy modelling software, features we identified during a number of tool design workshops.
 Users can compare different options and then select the best, long-term, option for the building, in line with UCL’s Carbon Appraisal Methodology.

-The tool also helps UCL’s consultants to undertake calculations quickly and in a consistent and transparent way.
+The tool has also helped UCL’s consultants to undertake calculations quickly and in a consistent and transparent way.